-What is the Difference between Business Intelligence and Data Science?
+What is the Difference Between Business Intelligence and Data Science?

-Previous posts have differentiated between data scientists and other tech-related positions including business analysts.
-Here, we delve deeper into the business world in order to distinguish between data science and business intelligence.
 A major distinction between the two fields is that while data science is statistics focused, data handling is at the center stage in the discipline of business intelligence.

 In terms of data handling, business intelligence starts from the collection and storage stages and ends at the distribution and analysis stages.
 It is solution focused and its core goal is to facilitate informed business decisions by making data accessible and easily interpretable.
 These solutions are dependent on database development and software engineering.